When drafting up a first-time Japan itinerary, I’m willing to bet that spending one week in Hokkaido didn’t quite make the cut.

 Jigokudani

 At whatever time of year you choose to visit Jigokudani, you’re in for a treat.
 It doesn’t get the name “Hell Valley” for no reason.
-And playing witness to the unforgiving world lurking just below earth’s surface puts it all in perspective.
+And playing witness to the unforgiving world lurking just below the earth’s surface puts it all in perspective.

 Make your way through the walking paths of Jigokudani.
 Watch as hot sulfurous steam puffs through cracks in the orange-tinged soil, unfolding an eerie scene that indeed lives up to its moniker.

-The actual hike through Jigokudani doesn’t take long, but should be top of mind when planning out what to do in Noboribetsu.
+The actual hike through Jigokudani doesn’t take long but should be top of mind when planning out what to do in Noboribetsu.

 Oyunuma Pond & Oyunumagawa